HyperTag/documentation/src/content/cloud/cloud-api.md

 ### Users and Organizations

-In order to access and control pipelines in the MetaRouter platform, we give control of these operations to `Organizations`. `Users` are added to `Organizations` in order to utilize the org's control over those pipelines.
-Once an person is added to an `Organization`, they are titled either `Owner` or `User`.
+In order to access and control pipelines in the MetaRouter platform, we give control of these operations to **Organizations**. **Users** are added to Organizations in order to utilize the org's control over those pipelines.
+Once a person is added to an Organization, they are titled either **Owner** or **User**.

-Organization `Owners` have full read/write control over everything linked to that Organization, from editing pipelines to expanding User permissions.
+Organization Owners have full read/write control over everything linked to that Organization, from editing pipelines to expanding User permissions.
 You can consider this role as having administrative privileges for this Organization.

-Organization `Users` have specific read/write control over pipelines linked to that Organization, however cannot read the contents of Connections and cannot change access of other Users to their Organization.
+Organization Users have specific read/write control over pipelines linked to that Organization, however cannot read the contents of Connections and cannot change access of other Users to their Organization.

 #### Creating and Editing Users